 Fly-tipping or dumping rubbish is illegal and can be dangerous.
-It also ruins the appearance of your neighbourhood so don't put up with it - report it.
+It also ruins the appearance of your neighbourhood.

-We will normally remove fly-tipped rubbish within 24 hours, although large amounts of contaminated rubbish may require specialist removal.
+We aim to remove fly-tipped rubbish within 24 hours or it being reported, although large amounts of contaminated rubbish may require specialist removal and could take longer.

 Duty of care